Japan sends cargo to the International Space Station

-While visually one big spacecraft, the Kounotori is actually composed of four parts.
+While visually one big spacecraft, Kounotori is actually composed of four parts.
 The forward-most piece is called the Pressurized Logistics Module.
 Like its name sounds, it contains pressurized cargo.
-At the front of this section is a Common Berthing Mechanism to allow for attachment to the space station and crew access.
+At the front of this section is a common berthing mechanism, which allows the vehicle to be attached to the ISS.

 The four in the front are able to hold either an ISPR or fixed HTV Resupply Rack while the rear four only contain fixed HRRs.

-The ISPRs are able to be detached and moved onto the ISS if needed while the HRRs must stay inside the cargo ship.
+ISPRs can be detached and moved onto the ISS if needed while the HRRs must stay inside the cargo ship.

 Unpressurized Logistics Module

 Width: 4.4 m

 The Unpressurized Logistics Module primarily holds the Exposed Pallet, which carries external experiments and orbital replacement units for the space station.

 The EP is secured to the spacecraft during launch by four tie-down separation mechanisms.
 Additionally, once the robotic Canadarm2 grabs onto the power and data grapple fixture attached to the EP, three rails help guide the pallet in and out of the ULM.

 The robotic arm, after removing the EP, moves it to the Exposed Facility on the Kibo module complex.

 In addition to some solar panels on the PLM, the ULM also has solar panels; between the two, there are 57.
 This section also has a power and data grapple fixture to allow for Canadarm2 to "grab" on to it and attach the cargo ship to the space station.